How to Choose a Martial Arts School

 Tai Chi is an actual martial art used for relaxation, exercise, and even self-defense.
 However, it is not offensive.
 In other words, someone has to attack you first to be effective.
 When they do, you then redirect that attack away from you to unbalance them and use their attacking force against them.

-Tai Chi today is used for the many health benefits it provides.
+Today, Tai Chi is used for its many health benefits.
 Tai Chi practice is slow, relaxed, with rhythmic movements that relieve stress and promote relaxation.
 These low-impact movements are great for older individuals (regardless of health issues) to improve flexibility, muscle tone, and overall health.
 Scientific research shows that Tai Chi is more beneficial than physical therapy for many individuals.

 Okinawan Karate

-Some of the popular Okinawan styles are Isshin-ryu, Goju-ryu, and Shorin-ryu.
+Some popular Okinawan styles include Isshin-ryu, Goju-ryu, and Shorin-ryu.

 Japanese Karate

-Shotokan developed in the 1900s when a popular Okinawan teacher, Gichen Funakoshi.
+Shotokan was developed in the 1900s by the popular Okinawan teacher Gichin Funakoshi.
 He traveled to Japan to teach Okinawan karate.
 However, when he got there, he soon discovered that the Japanese mentality was different from that of the Okinawans.
-So, he modified the style by removing most of the circular techniques and replacing them with stiff robot-like blocks and strikes.
-That fit the Japanese mentality better: he soon opened a small school called Shoto Kan (Kan means hall or building).
-Shoto (which means pine tree) was Gichen Funakoshi’s pen name he used for writing.
+So, he modified the style by removing most of the circular techniques and replacing them with stiff, robot-like blocks and strikes.
+That fit the Japanese mentality better: he soon opened a small school called Shoto Kan (Kan means "hall" or "building").
+Shoto (which means pine tree) was Gichin Funakoshi’s pen name for writing.
 Eventually, the style became known as Shotokan.

-Shotokan is typically a hard-robotic style with an emphasis on hand techniques and kicks that are kept to the middle part of the body and lower.
+Shotokan is typically a hard, robotic style with an emphasis on hand techniques and kicks focused on the middle and lower parts of the body.
 The forms are the same as taught in Okinawa, except for the execution of the techniques, as stated above.
-There are other methods of karate in Japan, but this one is the most popular.
+There are other karate styles in Japan, but this one is the most popular.

 Korean Karate

-Korean Karate developed from Shotokan karate.
+Korean Karate developed from Shotokan Karate.
 The Japanese occupied Korea until after WW 2, so many Shotokan schools were in Korea.
-However, after WW 2, the Koreans won their independence and wanted nothing to do with the Japanese.
-Therefore, they renamed Shotokan to Tae Kwon Do.
-Later, because of politics, another branch developed called Tang Soo Do.
+However, after World War 2, the Koreans won their independence and wanted nothing to do with the Japanese.
+Therefore, they renamed Shotokan to Taekwondo.
+Later, due to politics, another branch developed: Tang Soo Do.

 The Korean martial arts were then changed from the original Shotokan style.
-The fundamental change that they incorporated into the Korean karate styles were high kicks.
+The fundamental change they introduced into Korean karate was the use of high kicks.
 They also added many more jumping kicks.
 Though these kicks were not practical in a self-defense situation, they were flashy and helped improve conditioning and flexibility.
 So, the essential Korean martial arts are characterized by stiff-robotic strikes and blocks (like Shotokan) and high kicks.

 There are many, many other methods of martial arts.
-However, these are the most popular ones that are practiced today.
+However, these are the most popular practices today.

 What the Heck is MMA

-That is a question that needs answering.
+That is a question that needs to be answered.
 MMA stands for Mixed Martial Arts, and that’s precisely what it is.
-A mixture of various martial arts styles put together.
+A mixture of various martial arts styles.
 There is no cohesiveness to MMA.
 In other words, you might learn a little of one technique and a bit of another type of technique.
 The problem with this is that you are not learning a martial art, nor are you perfecting any techniques based on a method of training.

-MMA was around for years.
-Many Korean, Japanese, and Okinawan arts discovered a lack of techniques involved in their style.
+MMA has been around for years.
+Many Korean, Japanese, and Okinawan arts were found to lack techniques in their styles.
 That was especially true when they saw Kung Fu.
-So, they would film Kung Fu practitioners at a tournament or watch the moves and weapons and try to imitate, change, or add to their styles.
+So, they would film Kung Fu practitioners at a tournament, watch their moves and weapons, and try to imitate, change, or add to their styles.
 There is nothing wrong with this.
-However, the techniques that they were trying to add might not be compatible with their style or method of training.
-That then makes these techniques less effective.
+However, the techniques they were trying to add might not be compatible with their style or training method.
+That, in turn, makes these techniques less effective.

 They also started making up techniques for competitions.
 Again, losing the original style’s overall flavor and effectiveness.
 Eventually, because so many of the “Karate” schools were doing this, it became known as MMA… and eventually morphed into just a sport.